Amanarun2907/mlproject/README.md

 ## End to End Machine learning project

+if you are doing first time then please also pay attention to the git configuration (github username and github email )

+git config --global user.email

+## Step 1 : Set up a github repository environment

-## Step 1 :Setting virtual environment
+## Step 2 :Setting virtual environment

 pip install virtualenv